Life Science & Lab Space

 What Does “Spec Suite” Mean in Life Science Real Estate?

-A spec suite is a pre-built lab or office space ready for immediate occupancy.
-These specs reduce move-in time and often include completed benching, ventilation, and safety infrastructure.
+A spec suite is a pre-built lab or office space ready for immediate occupancy, reducing move-in time and including essential infrastructure.

 What Are Tissue Culture Rooms?

-Tissue culture rooms are enclosed spaces equipped for cell and molecular biology work.
-They maintain clean, stable environments for controlled biological growth.
+Tissue culture rooms are controlled, enclosed spaces designed for cell and molecular biology work, maintaining stable and clean environments.

 What Is a Wet Lab?

-A Wet Lab is a laboratory equipped with plumbing, ventilation, and specialized fixtures that allow scientists to handle liquids, chemicals, and biological materials safely.
-Wet labs are required for most biotech, pharmaceutical, and life-science R&D work.
+A Wet Lab is equipped with plumbing, ventilation, and fixtures needed to safely handle liquids, chemicals, and biological materials.